kumahq/kuma-website/app/_src/guides/builtin-gateway.md

 " | kubectl apply -f -
 ```

-Now let's update our gateway to use this certificate
+Now update the gateway to use this certificate:
 ```shell
 echo "
 apiVersion: kuma.io/v1alpha1